 For bus-capable interfaces a termination is necessary at the bus for each last device, i.e. termination resistors must be connected.
-In the case of the 6MD66, these are variants with RS485 or PROFIBUS interfaces.
+In the case of the 6MD665, these are variants with RS485 or PROFIBUS interfaces.

-The termination resistors are located on the corresponding PROFIBUS interface module, which is located on the CPU processor module or directly on the PCB of the CPU processor module.
+The termination resistors are connected to the corresponding PROFIBUS interface module that is mounted to the processor module CPU.